Best Local SEO Secrets to Help Your Small Business Dominate Google

 Encourage Customer Reviews

 Customer reviews are your digital word-of-mouth.
 Not only do they build trust with potential customers, but they also influence your local ranking.
 Businesses with a high number of quality reviews tend to rank better in local search.
 Think of reviews as little testimonials that help Google understand your reputation.
+Positive reviews from satisfied customers can significantly influence potential clients' decisions and enhance your credibility.
 The more, the merrier—especially if they mention specific services or locations.

 Tips for getting more reviews: